skhabiri/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 24. Docker can be used for sharing software, and it can be published on hub.docker.com

-Our goal is to test our sketimate package in a debian OS through docker image.
+Our goal is to test our skestimate package in a debian OS through docker image.
 Here are the steps:
 * Create the Dockerfile in EstimatePkg directory, which is the repository (project) directory
    * The specific instructions in Dockerfile are: